melisadigiacomo/melisadigiacomo/README.md

 👋 Hello everyone!

-👩‍🔬 My name is Melisa Di Giacomo.
-I am a Biotechnologist and I am currently pursuing a doctorate at the Universidad de Rosario, with a job at the **[IICAR-CONICET](https://www.iicar-conicet.gob.ar/grupos-de-investigacion/genetica-y-mejoramiento-de-tomate/)**.
+🇦🇷 My name is Melisa Di Giacomo and I am from Argentina.
+I have a MSc in Biotechnology and I am currently pursuing a PhD at the Universidad Nacional de Rosario, with a job at the **[IICAR-CONICET](https://www.iicar-conicet.gob.ar/grupos-de-investigacion/genetica-y-mejoramiento-de-tomate/)**.

-💻🧬 My areas of strength include data visualization, data analysis and programming (R and Python).
+💻 My areas of strength include data visualization and data analysis.
+I have skills in R, Python, SQL and spreadsheets to extract insights from complex datasets, and also in using PowerBI and Tableau to create visually compelling and interactive dashboards.

-❤️ I am passionate about data visualization.
+❤️ I am passionate about data viz.
 It is a fact that the right charts and reports make a huge impact on decision making and future results.
 I like to think myself as a designer of information.
 Recently I have developed an **[R data viz cheatsheet website](https://melisadigiacomo.github.io/Rdatavizcheatsheet/)** where I described and shared R codes of more than 30 types of plots.
-I participated in the Twitter [#30daychartchallenge](https://twitter.com/30DayChartChall) where I built 30 charts using different datasets each day and a variety of tools.
+I participated in the Twitter **[#30daychartchallenge](https://twitter.com/30DayChartChall)** where I built 30 charts using different datasets each day and a variety of tools.

-I took my first steps in the Full Stack Web Dev </>.
-As a final project of a bootcamp I've developed my **[web portfolio](https://bit.ly/melisadigiacomo)** from scratch using plain HTML, CSS and JS.
+:globe_with_meridians: I took my first steps in the Full Stack Web Dev </>.
+As a final project of a bootcamp I've developed my **[web portfolio](https://bit.ly/melisadigiacomo)** from scratch using plain HTML, CSS and JS, showcasing my skills in data visualization on the web.

 💫 I am always learning something!